 Grab your goggles, because Mundy Playing fields boasts a large open air water play area for children (and their adults) to splash around in.
 Bring a picnic rug and sit on one of the grassy bank slopes to get a good (and dry!) view of your children paddling in the splash area.
 The park also has a well-equipped children’s play area, featuring a zip wire, embankment slides, roundabout, climbing frame, and balance bars.
 For those looking to get or stay fit, there is a range of adult exercise equipment, football pitches, a sports ground, and tennis courts.
 Located just off the High Street, you can easily pop to the shops for refreshments, but there is usually an ice cream van on site.

-Thornbury is known to be one of the best places to live in Bristol, and with its traditional shops and old-world feel it’s not hard to see why this bustling market town is so sought after.
+Thornbury is known to be one of the best places to live near Bristol, and with its traditional shops and old-world feel it’s not hard to see why this bustling market town is so sought after.

 Thornbury town also has a thriving community scene, which caters to a wide-range of interests – including over a dozen musical and drama groups, sports clubs, scouts, air, and sea cadets, plus history, charity, and social organisations.
 Thornbury also has a leisure centre, library, doctors, dentist, opticians and medical centre.
 There are ample opportunities to stay or get fit, with football, rugby, cricket, badminton, tennis, golf, buggy fit and a skate park.